-As a student, I shall strive for success by practicing the citizenship skills identified on the PBIS STARS: be safe, trustworthy, and an active learner who respects others and who strives for success.
+As a student, I shall strive for success by practicing the citizenship skills: be safe, trustworthy, and an active learner who respects others and who strives for success.
 I will

 - 1. Attend school regularly. - 2.
 Complete and turn in homework and classroom assignments - 3.
 Work with my family to set a routine for study. - 4.
 Follow the rules of conduct - 5.
 Be responsible for my own learning and strive to be an independent learner